mikiobraun/rish/README.markdown

 Running Marge
 -------------

-To invoke marge/shell, type "marge" at the command line.
+To invoke marge/shell, type `marge` at the command line.
 The following options are available:

 -I dir     : adds dir to the load path